-- Remedy SSO supports a strong LDAP bind with Simple Authentication and Security Layer (SASL).
-In SASL, a challenge-response protocol enables data exchange between the client and the server.
-Data exchange supports authentication and establishes a security layer for communications.
+- Remedy SSO supports LDAP strong bind with Simple Authentication and Security Layer (SASL).
+With SASL, a challenge-response protocol enables data exchange between the client and the server.
+The data exchange supports authentication and establishes a security layer for communications.

 - In addition, LDAP v3 uses SASL for pluggable authentication.
-By using pluggable authentication, you can select an authentication mechanism that enables strong bind.
+Pluggable authentication allows selection of an authentication mechanism that enables strong bind.
 For example, a mechanism such as External with SSL and client certificate establishes a strong bind.
 The mechanism gets the client certificate from the client (browser), and passes it to Remedy SSO server.
 The client certificate is then used to create SSL connection to the LDAP server.

-- Remedy SSO supports providing additional information about LDAP users and groups.
-The additional information can be used by an integrated application such as BMC Atrium Orchestrator for administration and authorization.
+- Remedy SSO supports providing additional information about LDAP users and groups, which can be used by an integrated application such as BMC Atrium Orchestrator for administration and authorization.

-- Ensure that the LDAP server is configured.
+- Ensure that a LDAP server is configured.

 If your Remedy SSO server and the integrated application both use invalid TLS/SSL certificates for HTTPS connection, you may experience difficulties with login in Microsoft Edge and Safari browsers.
 The certificate confirmation dialog breaks the flow, and the login request is redirected to an empty rsso/start URL.

-BMC recommends that you use another browser to log on or open the application URL again after confirming the exception for the certificate.
+BMC recommends using another browser to log on or open the application URL again after confirming the exception for the certificate.

 To configure the LDAP authentication